As a nurse, Jo Crossey is used to being on her feet all day as well as running around after two young grandchildren.

 “My life has changed now in that I’m not feeling the heaviness in the legs and I’ve been wearing shorts which I’d not done before."

-To find out more about varicose vein treatment at our private hospital in Kent, please complete our online enquiry form or contact our Private Patient Team on 01580 363158.
+Book your varicose vein consultation at our private hospital in Kent by completing our online form, contacting us via Livechat or by calling our Private Patient Team on 01580 363158.

 Published on 26 September 2018